liaoherui/StrainScan/README.md

 #### *__[Update - 2023 - 10 - 13]__* :  <BR/>

-* *V1.0.14: Fix a bug in identify.py for the identification of low-depth strains! <BR/>*
+* *V1.0.14: Fix a bug in identify.py about the identification of low-depth strains! <BR/>*